 - Ascended Extra: Retconned in 2005 to be a background character in A New Hope.
 One of the Star Wars RPG books even includes a picture of her in her robes from the first movie, wielding her lightsaber.
 One of the few characters to appear in another video game series due to the movie footage being used in Rogue Squadron II or III.

 - Dark Action Girl: She was a formidable opponent in combat and was deemed the most skilled lightsaber duellist among the Dark Jedi, including Jerec.

-- Death Glare: Literally; she has the ability to use the ultimate Dark Side ability, Deadly Sight, on Kyle.
+- Deadly Gaze: She has the ability to use the ultimate Dark Side ability, Deadly Sight, on Kyle.

 - Fortune Teller: Sariss once worked with the governor of Tatooine around the same time the Death Star was completed, posing as a fortune teller to cover for her true job.
 She even called herself "Prophetess" during this time.

 - Master Swordswoman: a talented tase combatant.